maemo-leste/maemo-user-guide/source/chapters/settings.rst

 VoIP and IM accounts
 --------------------

+Here you can edit the settings of VoIP and IM accounts.

 If you have no accounts set, you will be shown a list of services from which you can pick to configure your accounts with.